atanasova16/GeospatialAnalysisProject/README.md

 The project is organized as follows.

-The file **GeospatialAnalysisReport.pdf** is a summary paper of the analysis and results obtained, with visualizations of maps and diagrams.
+The file **GeospatialAnalysisReport.pdf** is a brief summary paper of the analysis and results obtained, with visualizations of maps and diagrams.

 In the **Analysis and Exploration** folder is the material about the analysis of climate variables and the one of the city of Plovdiv with Python, containing the /code and /data folders.